 Ellen J. Hanckel

-Renew your membership online.
+*Join AFRECS or renew your annual membership online.

-Make an additional donation to support the Episcopal Church in South Sudan and Sudan’s efforts to provide solace and encourage reconciliation.
+*Donate to support the Episcopal Church in South Sudan and Sudan’s efforts to provide solace and encourage reconciliation.

-Encourage others to support AFRECS as well.
+*Urge others to support AFRECS as well.